 The real conclusion should have gone something like this: Eating gluten-free has no significant impact on one’s risk of coronary heart disease.

 Remember, this study doesn’t say you’ll have a heart attack if you’re gluten free.
 Or a gluten-free diet results in heart disease.

 Wanna Know How to Really Prevent Heart Disease?

-For me, the path to health is through an anti-inflammatory diet filled with naturally gluten-free foods like fruits, vegetables, whole grains, lean meats and nuts and seeds.
+For me, the path to good health is through an anti-inflammatory diet filled with naturally gluten-free foods like fruits, vegetables, whole grains, lean meats and nuts and seeds.
 I love to fill my plate with healthy foods, limit my sugar and meat intake, and drink plenty of green juices to rest and restore my digestive system.
-In moderation, I enjoy a gluten-free cookie, pasta or breadstick because I’m human.
+In moderation, I enjoy a gluten-free cookie, pasta or piece of gluten-free bread because I’m human.

-So what really befuddles me is why these researchers aren’t spending their valuable time and funds on understanding how the gut microbiome works, or why people are having a hard time digesting gluten, or the REAL reason behind heart disease (it ain’t because someone is gluten-free, honey).
+So what really befuddles me is why these researchers aren’t spending their valuable time and resources on understanding how the gut microbiome works, or why people are having a hard time digesting gluten, or the real reason behind heart disease (it ain’t because someone is gluten free, honey).
 Wouldn’t it be awesome if researchers studied the benefits of kale vs. sugar on chronic disease?

-Wanna Know Who You Can Trust When It Comes to Nutrition Information?
+Who Can You Trust When It Comes to Nutrition Information?